gbriggs1/BCI-Seizure_Detection_ML/README.md

 - conda

 ### Recreating Results
-Download data as a .csv file and put it into your repository.
-Save as 'data.csv' or change the code to the name of your file.
+- Download the data from the link above and save as a .csv file.
+- Put this file into your repository as 'data.csv', otherwise change the python code to reflect the name of your file.

-Open Jupyter Notebook and navigate to the code.ipynb and run each cell in order to see the results.
+- Open Jupyter Notebook and navigate to the code.ipynb
+- Run each cell in order to see the results.